The Fundamentals of Creating a Peer Support Team

 April 19: 3:00 PM – 4:00 PM

 Completion of course will include the framework for your Peer Support manual and network.
 This includes printable worksheets that include basic elements to build your Peer Support manual and a framework and format to continue with the network that has been formed.
-Completion of entire course is approved for 6 POST credits.
+Completion of entire course is approved for 6 POST credits in Minnesota, with reciprocity in most states.
+Ask us about your state!

 Space is limited.